 University faces HSE investigation over stress claims

-The University of Birmingham is being investigated by the Health and Safety Executive (HSE) after repeated complaints about work-related stress not being acted upon.
+The University of Birmingham has been investigated by the Health and Safety Executive (HSE) after repeated complaints about work-related stress not being acted upon.
+Following an initial investigation, the HSE found the University to have material breaches of the Management of Health & Safety at Work Regulations 1999 (Regulations 3, 4 and 5).

 Concerns were raised by staff and the University and College Union (UCU) about high levels of workplace stress and a perceived lack of support from management.
 The UCU claim that stress has been the single largest cause of illness-related absence at the University (with 17,525 days stress-related absence) between 2020 and 2024.